-When I speak of a whole, which necessarily consists of infinite subdivisibility of matsimple parts, I understand ter, whose ground of proof is thereby only a substantial whole, as the true composite: that is to say, I understand the Monadists.
-These objecthat contingent unity of the manifold which is given as first sight, to suspicion, from perfectly isolated (at least in the fact that they do not recthought), placed in reciprocal connection, and thus consti-Space ought tuted a unity. not to be called a compositum, but a totum, for its parts are possible in the whole, and not the whole by means of the parts.
+When I speak of a whole, thereby only a substantial whole, as the true composite: that is to say, I understand the Monadists.
+These objecthat contingent unity of the manifold which is given as first sight, to suspicion, from thought), placed in reciprocal connection, and thus consti-Space ought tuted a unity. not to be called a compositum, but a totum, for its parts are possible in the whole, and not the whole by means of the parts.
 It might perhaps be called a compositum ideale, but not a compositum reale.
 But this is of no importance.
 As space is not a composite of substances (and not even of real accidents), if I abstract all composition therein tion of space; and just as if -nothing, not even a point, its a priori determinations did